heath3conk/make-this/README.md

 Jump to [table of contents](#table-of-contents)

-## Navigating this repo
-### Jupyter notebooks
-At the top of each notebook, I've provided a brief summary of its purpose and a list of the sections in the notebook.
-You can't use hyperlinks to move around in jupyter notebooks but you can search by the items in those lists to jump to the section you want.
-- [edamam recipe api](/notebooks/edamam_recipe_api.ipynb): exploring the recipe api<sup>1</sup>, figuring out which parameters are required and how to dig into the json response to get the information I want to display on the app.
-Sample JSON response is [here](/sample_response.json); the ingredients I sent to the API were "cherry tomatoes, sourdough bread".
-- [EDA recipe database](/notebooks/eda_recipe_database.ipynb): initial EDA on the Kaggle dataset<sup>2</sup> from Food.com.
-Includes
-references to some articles about tokenizing the recipe data<sup>3,4</sup>.
-- [model recipe database](/notebooks/model_recipe_database.ipynb): data exploration and initial pass on using the Kaggle/Food.com data with a KMeans model to cluster recipes.
-Also uses that model to predict which cluster a new recipe (from the Edamam API).
-- [cluster model trials](/notebooks/cluster_model_trials.ipynb): trials of kmeans, dbscan, birch and agglomerative clustering models, using a few different ways to subset the data.
-Ends with the cosine similarity recommender

 ## Data
+### Sources
-The "Food.com Recipes and Interacations" dataset has several tables of recipes and user interactions.
-I used three of their recipe tables:
+The "Food.com Recipes and Interacations" Kaggle dataset<sup>2</sup> has several tables of recipes and user interactions.
+I used three of their files:
-- "RAW_recipes.csv" which has human-readable details of 231,637 recipes
+- "RAW_recipes.csv" which has human-readable details of 231,637 recipes, including columns for the recipe's name, a unique id, minutes (to prepare), a contributor id, submitted date, tags, nutrition information, number of steps to prepare the recipe, a list of the steps, a description (think of the descriptive text in a typical online recipe), a list of the ingredients and a count of the ingredients.
 - "PP_recipes.csv" which has pre-processed versions of those recipes.
 Each ingredient has an id and the text in fields like ingredient labels and tags has been encoded using the GPT subword tokenizer.
+Its columns
 - "ingr_map.pkl" which has the mapping from the ingredient id in the processed recipes to the human-readable label in the raw recipes.